zng-ui/zng/TODO/_current.md

 # Pre-Merge

 * Button example focused on disabled.
+    - After adding a button.

 * Image example panorama loading is not centered.
+    - Check viewport not filling?
 * Maximizing scrollable does not fill horizontal.
+    - Check viewport not filling?

 * Fix all warnings.
 * Pass all tests.